Who am I exactly? It's a question with many answers.

 I try to live my life based on a few values.
 The most important ones are curiosity and empathy.
 Curiosity keeps me learning new things and finding new experiences, either on my own or shared by others.
 Empathy lets me expand my range of feelings and understanding as I go along.

-These values take the form of exploring new ways to craft accessible websites, reading about life through others' eyes or the invisible systems driving society, or trying to process all the above with what I write.
+These values take many forms: exploring new ways to craft accessible websites, reading about life through others' eyes or the invisible systems driving society, or trying to process all the above with what I write.
 They bring my life joy and pain in equal measure.
 When I go to sleep, I don't often feel happy.
 But I feel fulfilled, that I did something meaningful with my time.
-That's what I want more in the end.

 The Million Dollar Answer #